 The third week, we traveled to Mkhombokati carepoint.
 This is Zakhele Shoba’s (4th-year shepard) carepoint.
 He was actually the same shepard that helped us till the ground during the home visit near our first carepoint!
 As soon as we arrived, we got to know him more by asking him many questions about himself, the carepoint and what it was like to be a shepard.
 We found out that he has been at the carepoint since 2020.
 He used to be a carepoint kid for a little while before he moved.
 Zakhele’s favorite parts of being a shepard include spending time with the cooks, teaching and having fun with the kids, and enjoying visitors.
 He will graduate from being a shepard at the end of this year and plans to study IT and engineering.
 After talking with him for a bit, we worked together to clean the big hall sweeping and mopping the floor.
 Then we helped collect trash in the yard and put it in a huge pile to burn.
 We helped burn the pile and talked more with the shepard of a variety of different topics.
 The conversation was so good that we lost track of time.
 We had talked for hours until the older students came to the carepoint after they finished school.
 I helped the cooks serve the rice and soy blend to the students.
 For the last 20 min we were there, I played a question game with the girls and one of my teammates.
 We used a ball and passed it around while asking random questions to get to know them and then they asked us questions.
 Before we left, I prayed for Zakhele over his future and what the Lord has for him.
 I really enjoyed getting to know the shepard and serving at this carepoint.

+The fourth week was the first time we traveled to carepoints in the city instead of carepoints in the outskirts of town.
 There are 4 carepoints spread throughout the city.
 The biggest differences we noticed between the countryside and the city carepoints were that the ones in the countryside had multiple buildings for the main hall, preschool class and storage space, whereas the ones in city only had one big building that had a lot of rooms.
 The city carepoints usually have more children that attend-2 preschool classes (most of the countryside carepoints only have 1 or no preschool classes) and up to 100 primary-highschool kids come in the afternoon, which is much more kids compared to the countryside carepoints.
 Also, we heard that the majority of the children at city carepoints are younger, so it is more difficult for the shepards to teach the curriculum since some of them can’t write or remember important information for the evaluations.
 The city carepoints get sponsored by other organizations as well as AIM so they receive more food that is not just the fortified rice-soy blend.
 The “kitchen” where the lunch is cooked looks much nicer in the city, but their playgrounds for the children are smaller in size.

+The first carepoint we went to in the city is called Zakhele.
 Nompilo is the name of the shepard that leads it.
 She became a shepard last year.
 What inspired her to become a shepard is her love to teach kids the word of God.
 Once she finishes her shepard leadership training, she wants to study business administration and hopefully start a business in beauty-face care and hair.
 When we weren’t talking with Nompilo, my teammates and I spent time with the preschool kids.
 We got into a big circle outside and played some games with them.
 Later we were asked to lead nursery rhymes and do some songs and dances with the kids.
 It was hard for Jack and I to come up with a lot of songs to do right on the spot, but we thought of some things such as the abc song, twinkle twinkle, father Abraham, Deep Cries Out song, Waka Waka song, head shoulders knees and toes, Old McDonald, and the Cha Cha Slide.
 We also asked the children to choose their favorite songs to sing and dance to.
 The 2 preschool teachers led songs/dances too.
 After we did the songs, we all served lunch to the kids-samp (grinded corn that was boiled) and beans.
 We went to the other city carepoint after we ate lunch.

-Nkululeko.
+The 2nd carepoint in the city is called Murray Camp carepoint.
+The shepard leading this one is Nkululeko.
 Since we arrived at lunch time, the preschool kids had already left for the day and it would be awhile before the grade school kids arrived.
 So we spent our whole time there talking with the shepard and getting to know him better.
 He shared part of his testimony with us that he had a hard life growing up, but church was a part of his childhood.
 He made a conscious decision to lead his life for Christ and be a fisherman of men.
 He loves to help people find a church home.
 He was a carepoint kid himself and actually grew up in the same community where he leads his carepoint.
 He is confident in himself and seeks to find the proper way to deal with problems.
 He told us that the problems he faces are opportunities to learn and grow.
 He has an amazing heart for children, getting to know them and sharing God’s love with them.
 Before becoming a shepard, he was a HIV educator which he gained valuable skills and life lessons to teach and serve the children and adults within his carepoint community.
 He has a passion to help the community grow and counsel them.
 After graduating from being a shepard, his dream is to become the assistant to the major.
 He wants to bring change to the community.

 Wow, it was such an incredible experience to go to all these different carepoints.
 Hearing the shepards’ stories and playing and serving the children brought be so much joy!
 I love how this ministry takes great care of children physically, emotionally and spiritually.
 I love how they raise up leaders in the community to become shepards and cooks who have pure hearts to serve and love the children unconditionally.
 I am so grateful to have been a part of this ministry!

-1. Reading your updates are such a joy!
+Reading your updates are such a joy!
 Seeing what Jesus is doing through you is amazing!
 We can’t wait to hear about your adventures when you get back.
 We miss you.
 You stay in our prayers

-2. Thank you for sharing these moments!
+Thank you for sharing these moments!
 It’s always encouraging reading your words and seeing how you take advantage of every conversation and interaction.
 Thank you for being an example of Christ’s love for each one of us in the care that you take with the young and old alike!

-3. Brittany, I feel like I’m right there with you as you describe your visits.
+Brittany, I feel like I’m right there with you as you describe your visits.
 Your impact on the lives you’ve touched is immeasurable but a pleasure to God and to me as I wonder at your energy, adaptability, compassion, dedication and sensitivity to the Holy Spirit.
 I can see that His joy is your strength!

-4. Brittany, God blessed you in your commitment to His will and His way.
+Brittany, God blessed you in your commitment to His will and His way.
 I will continue to pray for you on this Christian journey.
 Love and God Bless

-5. Good Morning Brittany, just checking in with you for a Missions update.
+Good Morning Brittany, just checking in with you for a Missions update.
 The last post was in June 2022.
 Praying for you and your teams as you continue to fulfill God’s Purpose and Plan.
 Love and God Bless, Anita (Jobe) Carroll, Laraway Parent

-6. Brittany God istruly blessing you.
+Brittany God istruly blessing you.
 Just viewing the pictures and you taking us through your journey is amazing.
 I am so glad that God has given you this wonderful gift to be a blessing to others you and Talaya both.
 Thank you for sharing your experiences with us.
 Look forward in seeing you when you get back.
 Take care love you Godma Emily and God dad Irv.